North Wales (Warrenton, Virginia)

 North Wales is a historic plantation and national historic district located in Fauquier County, Virginia near Warrenton, Virginia.
 Currently it is a 1287.9 acre historic district that includes a manor home and farm.
 A date of significance for the site is 1776.
 It was listed on the National Register of Historic Places in 1999.
+William Allason, merchant, of Falmouth, Virginia, established North Wales as a plantation and built the original Georgian-style stone house on the property sometime during the 1776–1796 period.
+It remained a working plantation and farm for six generations of descendents of Allason and his wife Anne Hooe.

 The listed area includes work by Little & Browne and other architects and/or builders.
 It includes Georgian and Colonial Revival architecture in 38 contributing buildings, eight contributing sites and contributing structures.

-The estate on 1,471 acres was sold to former Goldman Sachs partner David B. Ford September 30, 2014 for $21 Million.
+The estate on 1,471 acres was sold to former Goldman Sachs partner David B. Ford September 30, 2014 for $21 million.
 Ford has acquired other historic properties including the noted record-breaking purchase of Newport, RI Gilded Age mansion Miramar by architect Horace Trumbauer, for $17.15 million in 2006.